Jingyue-Wu/Custom-Darrius-Wind-Turbine/README.md

 # Custom-Darrius-Wind-Turbine
-A unique vertical axis wind turbine based on the Darrius Model which has the ability to intake wind from all directions and maximizes efficiency in wind farms.
+Winning design of the ENGINEER 1P13 Renewable Technology Challenge A unique vertical axis wind turbine based on the Darrius Model which has the ability to intake wind from all directions.
+Designed and optimized using Autodesk Inventor.
-* -This design minimizes materials, making it much more cost effective and versatile compared to traditional turbines.
-* -Autodesk Inventor was used to design and optimize the model using deflection simulations.
-* -Winning design of the 1P13 Renewable Technology Challenge.

 Render: https://sketchfab.com/3d-models/mon-24-p1-bonus-6bf1aa2047d44252a0240cbbef3a2f7a